 Past performances have presented a wide range of composers and genres — from timeless classics like the Brahms Requiem and Vaughan Williams’ Dona Nobis Pacem to adventurous repertoire such as John Cage’s Four2 and Cornelius Cardew’s seven-hour epic The Great Learning.
 Panoramic Voices invited vocal artists Convergence to join them for a rousing rendition of alt-rock star Beck’s Song Reader at the Blanton Museum of Art in 2014.
 Two “Indie Orchestra Night” concerts have paired the Panoramic Voices chorus and orchestra together with rock, country and hip-hop artists as varied as Ken Stringfellow (The Posies, R.E.M.), The Riverboat Gamblers, Shearwater, Dana Falconberry, Zeale, and Quiet Company.
 Panoramic Voices’ holiday concerts unite the singers with The Invincible Czars, famous for their rock version of The Nutcracker Suite.
-More traditional works are not neglected, however, as the group maintains a strong connection to the classical roots originally planted by TCC founder Barry Scott Williamson; when Panoramic Voices performs a world premiere from Texas-based composer Joel Love in 2017, it will be featured alongside Bach’s Mass in B Minor.
+More traditional works are not neglected, however, as the group maintains a strong connection to the classical roots; when Panoramic Voices performed a world premiere from Texas-based composer Joel Love in 2017, it was featured alongside Bach’s Mass in B Minor.

 In addition to performing modern and innovative compositions, Panoramic Voices regularly commissions and premieres new works, including pieces by Austin composers Donald Grantham, Steve Parker, Russell Reed, Graham Reynolds, Peter Stopschinski, and Dan Welcher.
 Nationally known composers have also collaborated with Panoramic Voices; among them are Wilco drummer Glenn Kotche, Shearwater’s Jonathan Meiburg, and 2013 Pulitzer Prize-winner Caroline Shaw.